Pontine Marshes: Pliocene

-The underlying land form is a horst–graben, in which expansion of the crust causes a section to drop, creating a rift valley.
-Underneath the marsh is such a valley, while the steeply sided Volscian Mountains and the floor under the outer dunes are the corresponding horsts.
+The underlying landform is a horst–graben, in which expansion of the crust causes a section to drop, creating a rift valley.
+Underneath the marsh is such a valley, while the steeply-sided Volscian Mountains and the floor under the outer dunes are the corresponding horsts.
 The graben was formed over a period approximated by the end of the Pliocene about 2.588 million years ago.
 The natural outcome of this graben topography was the creation of outer barrier islands and a lagoon that gradually filled with runoff sediment transported from the mountains.

 Pleistocene

-The rift valley remained a depression in the Tyrrhenian Sea for about two million years and then in the Tuscolano-Artemisio phase, dated 600–360 thousand years BP, a series of volcanic changes began leading to the current land form: the first four eruptive cycles of a new volcano in the vicinity of the Monti Albani, which spread pyroclastic rock and formed a caldera.
-In the Campi di Annibale phase, 300-200 thousand years BP, a stratovolcano formed in the caldera.
-Approximately contemporaneously, in the Middle Pleistocene, 781-126 thousand years BP, beds of sand and clay, termed the Latina Complex, appeared above sea level over the outer karst, enclosing a lagoon.
-The beaches survive as the Latina Level from about 560 thousand years BP.
+The rift valley remained a depression in the Tyrrhenian Sea for about two million years and then in the Tuscolano-Artemisio phase, dated 600–360 thousand years BP, a series of volcanic changes began leading to the current landform: the first four eruptive cycles of a new volcano in the vicinity of the Monti Albani, which spread pyroclastic rock and formed a caldera.
+In the Campi di Annibale phase, 300–200 thousand years BP, a stratovolcano formed in the caldera.
+Approximately contemporaneously, in the Middle Pleistocene, 781–126 thousand years BP, beds of sand and clay, termed the Latina Complex, appeared above sea level over the outer karst, enclosing a lagoon.
+The beaches survive at the Latina Level from about 560 thousand years BP.

 The Tyrrhenian II transgression of ocean water into the lagoon left the Minturno level and complex, a dune barrier of about 13 m, dated 125–100 thousand years BP.
 Behind the beach, deep peat and clay deposits alternating with alluvial sediments evidence the lagoon.
-It was deepest at the Terracina end diminishing to surface at Cisterna, where beds of travertine, sand fused by volcanic activity, reach the surface.
+It was deepest at the Terracina end diminishing to the surface at Cisterna, where beds of travertine, sand fused by volcanic activity, reach the surface.
 At this time, Latium Vetus had been formed as a volcanic land mass, while Latium Novum was a lagoon, the future marsh.

 The Tyrrhenian III transgression left the Borgo Ermada Complex and Level, about 90 thousand years BP.
 It consisted of elongated sand ridges parallel to the shore, 8 to 15 m high.
 During the regression phase, fluvial incisions indicate by then at very latest, the lagoon was totally enclosed.
 After it drained, aeolian (wind-driven) sand covered the notches.

 At around 22 thousand years BP, the volcanic complex became active for the last time, erupting in hydromagmatic explosions that created the beds of Lakes Albano and Nemi, both crater lakes.